anikareaza/Sales-Dashboard/README.md

 - Main Insight 3: Seasonal campaigns improve sales across all regions, but the West region’s response to these campaigns is less pronounced.

-[Visualization: Sales breakdown by region and campaign effectiveness]

 ### Category 2: Marketing Campaign Effectiveness